cbongiorno/Bipartite-Tools/README.md

 import bipnet
 ```

 The module validate contains the functions to estimate the statistically validated networks, the module metrics contains other useful functions.
-The code include a wrapper to the louvain community detection method written by E. Lefebvre released in GNU Licence.
+The code includes a wrapper to the louvain community detection method written by E. Lefebvre and released under GNU Licence.
+The louvain code is available separately [here](https://sourceforge.net/projects/louvain/)